Vehmloewff/driza/docs/01-introduction.md

 	reMount: () => void;
 	removed: Store<boolean>;

-	// The props that this component was inisated with
+	// The props that this component was initiated with
 	props: any;

 	// Other